What is federated authentication?

 - Seller workflow (Prisma for Sellers)

-What is the process for my organization to test this feature?
+What is the process for my organization to use this feature?

 How are the application URLs allocated?

 The federated authentication setup needs to be implemented individually for each agency owner (alpha), advertiser, or seller organization.
-This includes a single, dedicated URL for accessing the required Mediaocean application.
+There is a single URL available so that users can access all applications from within a single screen.